-The fascia and roof construction are the same as the main building, though lower by design.
-You can see the posts for the soon to be garden in the background.
+The fascia and roof construction is the same as the main building, though lower by design.
+You can see the posts for the soon-to-be garden in the background.
 The door on the back (by the silver ladder) will allow us to let the girls out into the garden as Jody sees fit.

 The finishing touch to the whole project might be the look in a grandchild’s eyes as she communes with Aggie for the first time.

-We added trim boards to the front of the nest boxes to give the girls an easy way in an out.
+We added trim boards to the front of the nest boxes to give the girls an easy way in and out.

-Gusset supports fabricated from scrap 2x4 & ¾” CDX are screwed to the wall studs and support both the roost and “poop board”.
+Gusset supports fabricated from scrap 2x4 & ¾” CDX is screwed to the wall studs and supports both the roost and “poop board”.
 In the background, above the chick door, is the ceramic heater.

-The artist in the family adorned the interior with wildflowers and grasses to break-up all of white and give the coop the right feel.
+The artist in the family adorned the interior with wildflowers and grasses to break up all of the white and give the coop the right feel.

 The interior is kept warm with a ceramic heater that only draws 3 amps, but has maintained temperatures in the mid 40’s when the ambient dropped below zero.
-This is a 24” square ceramic plate with a thermostat which is designed to be wall mounted.
-For summer ventilation we installed a thermostatic attic soffit fan high on the end wall above the “pullet door”, venting though a soffit louver.
+This is a 24” square ceramic plate with a thermostat which is designed to be wall-mounted.
+For summer ventilation we installed a thermostatic attic soffit fan high on the end wall above the “pullet door”, venting through a soffit louver.
 We covered and protected this with a framework of hardwood covered with hardware cloth.